History of Medical Alert Systems

 Much like the technological evolution from vinyl records to 8-tracks to cassettes to compact discs to digital, senior medical alert systems have greatly improved since Wilhelm Hormann conceived and developed the idea of ensuring home safety for seniors in the early 1970s.

 Hormann’s concept of Hausnotruf – “home alert” in German – was innovating at the time for personal emergency response systems (PERS).
-Hormann’s intent nearly 50 years ago was to record, collect, and share data with biomedical field scientists, but that spawned the idea of an alarm to help elderly and vulnerable adults stay safe in the comfort of their own homes.
+Hormann’s intent nearly 50 years ago was to record, collect, and share data with biomedical field scientists, but that spawned the idea of an alarm to help elderly adults stay safe in the comfort of their own homes.

 Hormann’s innovative idea grew in popularity in 1975 when the American International Telephone Company offered an emergency home phone system that featured a medallion the senior would wear around his or her neck that, when pushed, would distribute a pre-programmed message to several pre-determined phone numbers.